 Pursuant to Article 10(a)(ii) of the REACH Regulation, the technical dossier shall contain information on the identity of the substance as specified in Annex VI, Section 2 of the REACH Regulation.
 In accordance with Annex VI, Section 2 the information provided shall be sufficient to enable the identification of the registered substance.

-1. Spectral data (Annex VI, Section 2.3.5.)
+1. Composition of the substance (Annex VI, 2.3)